-As a result of a convening in May 2022 to focus on the operational aspects of scaling-up small-quantity lipid-based nutrient supplements (SQ-LNS), the SQ-LNS Task Force was formed to establish a road map prioritizing next steps for the following 1-2 years.
+As a result of a convening in May 2022 to focus on the operational aspects of scaling-up small-quantity lipid-based nutrient supplements (SQ-LNS), the SQ-LNS Task Force was formed to establish a road map prioritizing next steps.
 The SQ-LNS Task Force is comprised of a Steering Committee and the following five Working Groups to address key issues regarding the scaling-up of SQ-LNS.
 UC Davis is serving as the Coordinator of the SQ-LNS Task Force.

-If you would like more information about the SQ-LNS Task Force, please contact us at sqlnstaskforce@ad3.ucdavis.edu.
+If you would like more information about the SQ-LNS Task Force or would like to receive news and updates through the SQ-LNS Interest Group listserv, please contact us at [email protected].

 The SQ-LNS Task Force is comprised of membership from the following institutions: